 The "Tuesday" section was the last time we will see the mountain.
 The snow having arrived, from now on we only will view the lodge.
 The opening shot of this section is different from the others as we don't have a distant shot of the hotel from down the mountain, instead viewing only a portion of it and Wendy and Danny playing before it.
 From the direction of the hill over which they'll later escape in the Snowcat, Wendy and Danny run right to left from the hill past the garage.
 The conditions are near white out.
-They pass a pyramid of snow resting against the lodge and the high piercing tone begins which we'd heard, for instance, in the game room when Danny had turned and seen the twins while throwing darts.
+They pass a pyramid of snow resting against the lodge and the high piercing tone begins which we'd heard in the game room when Danny had turned and seen the twins while throwing darts.
 But Danny and his mother are tossing snowballs at each other.
 Danny is not shining.

 WENDY: I know you've got some!